gnujesus/aethers-not-found-blog/content/posts/My experience with Vim (Neovim) as a Junior Developer.md

 Is the best editor there is.
 Jk.

 Vim is a modal, free open-source text editor.
 It was first released for UNIX, and is (as you may guess) the text editor that comes by default with Linux.
-Neovim is aimed to improve text editing by the usage of keybinding, which gives users a more homerow-centric experience while editing.
+Neovim is aimed to improve text editing by the usage of keybindings, which gives users a more homerow-centric experience when it comes to code.

 Neovim is actually a fork from which adds functionalities and improves some things about the editor.